jimji1005/react-native-tinder-like-swiper/README.md

 - [ ] yarn (optional for package manager)
 - [ ] Android studio and packages for Android
 - [ ] Xcode for iOS
-- [ ] Pod for iOS

 ## Project setup

 1. Clone repo to local drive
 2. Use terminal or command prompt and get to project root folder
 3. Install project libraries via `npm i` or `yarn`
-4. Go to ios folder
-5. Install pod files by `pod install`

 # Running react-native-tinder-like-swiper
 ## Running react-native-tinder-like-swiper on iOS Simulator